Project-MONAI/monai-deploy/guidelines/monai-application-runner.md

 ### Monitor application progress, completion and failures
 MAR SHALL track MONAI application execution progress, completion, and failures.

+MAR SHALL provide an option to export the stdout and stderr from a running MONAI application.

 ### Resource provisioning
 MAR SHALL NOT manage resources (CPU, GPU, and memory) for MONAI Applications.